Ferry Fair (Clip)

 - Why does this event take place?

-Business / Social Studies / Art and Design: Devise a school fair and a character to present your school?
+Devise a school fair character to present your school.

-History: Note down the heraldic and pageantry references you see in the film.
-Examine other gala/fair days and compare with other towns - how does your local day compare to others in and around Scotland?
+Note down the heraldic and pageantry references you see in the film.
+Are there other gala/fair days in Scotland?

 |Resource Rights Holder||National Library of Scotland|